 How long do government shutdowns last?

 Since the modern budgetary processes were first introduced in 1976 there have been 20 “funding gaps,” when funds were not appropriated to the federal government for a few hours or even days.
-Of those funding gaps, four were so substantial and consequential that they resulted in a government shutdown, when certain federal agencies were forced to limited their function and withhold paychecks for staff.
+Of those funding gaps, four were so substantial and consequential that they resulted in a government shutdown, when certain federal agencies were forced to limit their function and withhold paychecks for staff.

 Here’s the four longest shutdowns in US history…